 It's a start in Bishops Park, Fulham - close to Putney Bridge - and accessible by Tube & train.
-Between 9am-midday it's off East along the Thames Path - through the heart of the Capital - crossing 16 of London's historic bridges en route to the finish line in Southwark.
+Between 9am-midday it's off East along the Thames Path - through the heart of the Capital - crossing 16 of London's historic bridges with a Rest stop at 12-13km before heading onto the finish line in Southwark.

 1. Putney - The current bridge was opened in 1886 replacing the 1729 timber bridge - it is 700 ft long and made of Cornish Granite and is just downstream from the start of the Oxford and Cambridge Boat Race.

 2. Fulham Railway - The District Line runs over this bridge.
 Opened in 1889 pedestrians can also cross here - and was designed by Brunel's former assistant William Jacomb.

 3. Wandsworth - Known as the least notable bridge in London and opened in 1940 the original blue paint colour was used in the Blitz as camouflage - and replaced the 1873 bridge.